aduros/wasm4/site/docs/programming-reference/functions.md

 # Functions

-All function parameters are 32 bit integers.
+All function parameters are 32 bit integers unless otherwise noted.

 ## Drawing

 All drawing functions are affected by the [`DRAW_COLORS`](memory#draw_colors) register.

-### `blit (sprite, x, y, width, height, flags)`
+### `blit (spritePtr, x, y, width, height, flags)`

 Copies pixels to the framebuffer.

-* `sprite`: Pointer to raw pixel data stored in either 1BPP or 2BPP format.
+* `spritePtr`: Pointer to raw pixel data stored in either 1BPP or 2BPP format.
 * `x`: X position in the destination framebuffer.
 * `y`: Y position in the destination framebuffer.
 * `width`: Width of the sprite.